daniel-isidro/master_kschool/master_class_26.md

 * *Co-ocurrence matrices* are always squared (items vs items, users vs user, etc.).
 The popularity algorithm is in the trace of the matrix

+### Time Complexity for Job Interviews at big software companies (Google, Twitter, Amazon)

+* Always try to use algorithms that require less computing time, for example one for loop instead of two.